 Young people face insurrmontable difficulties in finding work all over the world, with some areas experiencing youth unemployment rates of over 50%.
 After working hard towards achieving a good education, young people now find themselves stuck in a Catch-22: without experience, they can't find jobs; yet without a job, they can't gain experience.

 Internships have become a vital way to help bridge this divide.
 Unfortunately, internships have also become an easy way for organizations to access free labor.
 It is troubling that the United Nations, an organization that stands for equality and justice, is no exception.

 To live up to its ideals and set an example for the world, the United Nations should make a commitment to provide fair compensation to its interns, ensuring that future leaders receive the financial support they need and deserve.

 Tell the UN that young people matter by signing this petition.

 Make Youth a Priority - Pay UN Interns a Fair Wage

-Under your leadership, the United Nations is developing a System-Wide Action Plan on Youth at a time when young people are experiencing record levels of unemployment across the world.
+Under your leadership, the United Nations has developed a System-Wide Action Plan on Youth at a time when young people are experiencing record levels of unemployment across the world.
 While your efforts are to be commended, it is unfortunate that the United Nations does not do more for its own young workers, namely the thousands of unpaid interns that contribute to the organization's work each year.
 With head offices in New York and Geneva, undertaking an unpaid internship with the United Nations is an experience that few of the world's youth can afford.